Transfer of Credit Policy

 A maximum of 6 points from a related discipline (i.e., other than social work) may be eligible for transfer credit.
 Normally these points are counted toward electives required for the CSSW degree.
 Students who receive transfer credit for electives are still required to meet all degree requirements for their chosen method area.
 In some instances (e.g., the Social Enterprise Administration method area), transfer credits cannot be used to fulfill degree requirements.

-Please note that no additional credit beyond the maximum of 9 is granted for graduate courses either in a related field or in social work, separately or in combination, whether earned prior to or during the period of enrollment, except as noted for Dual Degree, Advanced Standing and Transfer Program candidates.
+Please note that no additional credit beyond the maximum of 9 is granted for graduate courses either in a related practicum or in social work, separately or in combination, whether earned prior to or during the period of enrollment, except as noted for Dual Degree, Advanced Standing and Transfer Program candidates.

 It is the responsibility of the admitted student to request transfer credit.
 The transfer credit application must be submitted to the Office of Enrollment and Student Services no later than the Friday of the first week of classes of the term in which the student matriculates.
 All applications are reviewed for relevance of the course(s) to social work, grade(s) earned, and date of completion.
 The Office of Enrollment and Student Service Systems, in conjunction with the the Associate Dean of Academic Affairs, determines whether graduate social work credit taken at another school of social work is to be transferred as “elective” credit or as the equivalent of a particular required Columbia course.
 Courses may be accepted as electives with the approval of the curriculum area chair or coordinator, if the content is reasonably related to the professional and educational objectives of social work study at Columbia.